markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 thumbnail: KT-5802.jpg
 ---

-# Developing for Asset Compute microservices
+# Asset Compute microservices extensibility

 AEM as Cloud Service's Asset Compute microservices support the development and deployment of custom workers that can be used to read, and manipulate binary data of assets stored in AEM.